 How Can I Tell If My Baby Is Constipated?

 In the first few weeks after birth, you may feel like all you do is change nappies constantly.
 And then, after a month or so, this will suddenly stop as your baby’s bowels develop and their poop patterns change.
 As your baby ages, their poop will become more solid, and they won’t need to go to the toilet quite so often.
 So if their bowel movements seem to be a lot more infrequent, don’t worry that they are constipated.
 One quick way to tell if your baby is constipated is if they cry or scream when they try to poop.
 Bowel movements that are extremely hard and round are also another giveaway.

 What If I Think My Baby Has A Birth Defect?

 The doctors and nurses who attend you during the birth will be able to tell if your child has a birth defect straight away.
 However, there are some cases where they may not be able to tell instantly.
 These should still be picked up in the first couple of months, though.
 If the defect was caused by malpractice, then you could be entitled to compensation.
 To see about making a claim, you should contact a specialist lawyer, such as a cerebral palsy attorney.

 Why Won’t My Baby Sleep?

-The simple answer to this is that they could be hungry.
+If your newborn wakes up screaming in the middle of the night, the simple answer to this is that they could be hungry.
 Try feeding them, and they should find it easy to sleep with a full tummy.
 There are some other things that could disrupt sleep, such as growth spurts and certain illnesses.

 If you have any other baby health questions not covered in this article, it is a good idea to speak to your doctor!